Isacww/Is/Atlas/Videos/Morphic Fields - Rupert Sheldrake - 2025-12-23.md

 ### Laws of Nature and Evolutionary Universe

 Laws of nature are not fixed but evolve as habits; successful patterns are repeated and become fixed.
 New systems like lab-created compounds or Bose-Einstein condensates show resonance as they are novel.
-The assumption of eternal laws leads to miracles (universe from nothing) and absurdities (fine-tuning implying God or multiverses).
+The assumption of eternal laws leads to [[miracle]]s ([[universe]] from nothing) and absurdities (fine-tuning implying [[God]] or multiverses).
 An evolutionary universe with evolving habits is proposed instead.
 Constants like the speed of light or gravitational constant G vary slightly over time, with G varying ~1% recently.

 ### Brain, Mind, and Consciousness

-The brain is a tuning system, not memory storage; it coordinates perceptions, senses, movements, and speech.
+The [[brain]] is a tuning system, not memory storage; it coordinates perceptions, senses, movements, and speech.
 Minds stretch like fields beyond brains (e.g., magnetic or gravitational fields).
 Vision projects images outward, not contained in the brain.
 Brain tunes via resonance across time, like a TV set to signals.
 No material memory traces are found in the brain despite searches; memory is via resonance.
-Consciousness is not confined to the brain; it extends in perception, dreams (with inner light and dream bodies), and psychedelic experiences.
+Consciousness is not confined to the brain; it extends in perception, [[dream]]s (with inner light and dream bodies), and psychedelic experiences.
 The brain is essential but overrated—changes affect consciousness but do not confine it.
-Mind at large includes cosmic mind in Earth, sun, stars, galaxy, and cosmos (Plato's anima mundi); divine mind is transcendent if pantheist God is cosmic mind.
+Mind at large includes cosmic [[mind]] in Earth, [[sun]], stars, galaxy, and cosmos ([[Plato's anima mundi]]); divine mind is transcendent if pantheist God is cosmic mind.
 Consciousness is centered in the body when waking but in virtual realms during dreams or psychedelics.
 Collective mind/memory occurs via morphic resonance; individuals participate in the collective unconscious as expressions of collective memory.

 ### Electrical and Social Fields

-Electrical polarity is underexplored but mentioned in germinating spores/eggs between root and shoot parts.
+[[electrical polarity]] is underexplored but mentioned in germinating spores/[[egg]]s between root and shoot parts.
 Plants exist in Earth's electric field, with trees conducting electricity and becoming negatively charged at tips.
 Social fields are for groups like families (inherited patterns visible in systemic constellations), sports teams (coordinate moods), bands/orchestras/choirs (rituals connect to past), and religions.
 Intuition and telepathy occur within groups via resonance (e.g., dogs sensing owners' return, telephone telepathy).
 Thoughts and emotions are not solely individual; they share in collective moods via resonance in social groups (e.g., flocks changing direction, panic spreading).

 ### Paradigm Change and Advice